 If only the production made use of the resource that is the audience.
 Unmaking Toulouse-Lautrec is framed as a funeral wake for the artist, where folks reminisce and remember, hence the collage structure.
 The audience members are meant to be attendees, but this only becomes evident at the end.
 After the turmoil of flying skirts, we return to the wake, and short glasses of white wine are passed around for everyone to drink to the departed artist (although perhaps the artist's own Earthquake cocktail—half absinthe, half cognac—would have been even more suitable).
 Unfortunately, it is not until this moment when the audience is finally engaged directly, and invited to the story.

-(Unmaking Toulouse-Lautrec plays at Madame X, 94 West Houston Street, through August 7, 2019.
+(Unmaking Toulouse-Lautrec plays at Madame X, 94 West Houston Street, and has been extended through January 8, 2020.
 The running time is 1 hour with no intermission.
 Performances are Wednesdays at 7 and 9.
 Tickets are $35 general admission, $25 bar/standing, and are available at unmakinglautrecplay.com.)